Rhyniella: History

 Its remains were discovered in 1919.
 Reconstructed from the scattered bits and pieces of its exoskeleton, R. praecursor was described in 1926, and at first believed to be a larval insect.

-Mouthparts initially assigned to R. praecursor were redescribed as Rhyniognatha hirsti in 1928.
-In later studies, Rhyniognatha hirsti was found to be an insect or myriapod.
+This study also described euthycarcinoid Heterocrania, and supposed larval insect mouthparts, later redescribed as Rhyniognatha hirsti in 1928 and considered as an insect or myriapod.

 Description

 Rhyniella grew to a length of about 1–2 mm and would have been a scavenger, feeding on rotting matter.